|An organic market garden in Manitoba.|

 within a generation.
 A 2020 photo by Ethan Sahagun.

-I'm a veteran, award-winning journalist based in Shoal Lake, Manitoba, Canada.
-I specialize in stories about agriculture and the environment.
-For decades, I worked for broadcast outlets in western Canada, including 5 years as Senior Editor for CBC Radio News in Saskatchewan.
+Powell is a veteran, award-winning journalist based in Shoal Lake, Manitoba, Canada.
+He specialize in stories about agriculture and the environment.
+For decades, he worked for broadcast outlets in western Canada, including 5 years as Senior Editor for CBC Radio News in Saskatchewan.

-I am authorized to receive embargoed news releases on important, global stories, through the Science Media Centre of Canada, the Royal Society, Nature Research and the World Weather Attribution Network.
-I'm a member of the Science Writers and Communicators of Canada and the Canadian Association of Journalists.
+He is authorized to receive embargoed news releases on important, global stories, through the Science Media Centre of Canada, the Royal Society, Nature Research and the World Weather Attribution Network.
+He's a member of the Science Writers and Communicators of Canada, the Canadian Association of Journalists and a past member of the American Association for the Advancement of Science.

-Since retiring as a full-time employee in the late 80s, I've been able to devote more time to deeply- researched articles about important issues of our time, such as climate change and industrial farming.
+Since retiring as a full-time employee in the late 80s, Powell has been able to devote more time to deeply- researched articles about important issues of our time, such as climate change and industrial farming.

-In 2012, the Manitoba Community Newspapers Association awarded my story about vanishing pollinators second prize in its environmental category.
+In 2012, the Manitoba Community Newspapers Association awarded his story about vanishing pollinators, Plight of the Humble Bee second prize in its environmental category.

 • 1989-present: Freelance writer, broadcaster, photographer, and researcher – online, print and television.